tock/tock/doc/threat_model/Virtualization.md

 client is unaware of.

-When a capsule with multiple clients is given a buffer by one of those clients, it must done one of the following:
+When a capsule with multiple clients is given a buffer by one of those clients, it must do one of the following:

 1. Avoid sharing the buffer with any other kernel code.
 Return the buffer to the same client.